bhstark2/babel-information-model/draft-ietf-babel-information-model.md

   to expose this parameter as read-only ("ro").

 babel-link-type:
 : Indicates the type of link.
+The value MUST be one of those listed in the babel-supported-link-types parameter.
 Valid enumeration values are identified in Babel Link Types registry.
   An implementation MAY choose
   to expose this parameter as read-only ("ro").